bholeneha/Amazon_Vine_Analysis/README.md

 From the above results, there appears to be no positivity bias for the reviews in the Vine Program.
 The percentage of five star rating in paid reviews is 42% which is relatively lower than the percentage of five star rating of for unpaid reviews of 50%.

 ### Additional Analysis

+Although several comparisons can be made between Vine and non-Vine reviews numbers, here's one such idea:

+* Average Vine rating versus average non-Vine rating can be compared for every product.

+This might give some insight into product by product comparisons for between Vine and non-Vine ratings.

+* Distribution curve analysis for rating within Vine and non-Vine Reviews.

+The ratings from the reviews can be sorted into percentile buckets and visualized in districution curves.
+This analysis may indicate any trends, or lack of, in the distribution curves of the ratings.